 Can I breastfeed if I have Gaucher disease?

-Gaucher disease does not appear to affect a woman’s ability to breastfeed.
+Gaucher disease does not appear to affect the ability to breastfeed.
 It is important to consider possible bone complications.
-In general, a woman who is breastfeeding will lose 3-7% of her bone density during lactation, which is normally regained after she stops breastfeeding.
-This loss could be significant for a woman with Gaucher disease who already has low bone density.
+In general, a breastfeeding person will lose 3-7% of their bone density during lactation, which is normally regained after breastfeeding stops.
+This loss could be significant for a people with Gaucher disease who already has low bone density.
 Breastfeeding beyond 6 months may not be recommended.
-It is important to balance the benefits of breastfeeding with the maternal health risks.
+It is important to balance the benefits of breastfeeding with any health risks.
 Be sure to talk to your healthcare provider about your breastfeeding questions.